 Deadline: January 15 and June 15 annually

-Applied Materials has a special interest in funding education grant proposals that: Benefit students in grades K-12; Focus on traditional skills such as reading, writing, math, science and technology, and other subjects that prepare young people for college and career; Address critical education needs through innovative approaches to learning; Expand existing efforts in order to reach more students or a wider geographic area; Actively partner with other nonprofit groups to create, implement or evaluate shared programs; Offer opportunities for employee engagement.
+Applied Materials is a technology grant for schools that has a special interest in funding proposals that: Benefit students in grades K-12; Focus on traditional skills such as reading, writing, math, science and technology, and other subjects that prepare young people for college and career; Address critical education needs through innovative approaches to learning; Expand existing efforts in order to reach more students or a wider geographic area; Actively partner with other nonprofit groups to create, implement or evaluate shared programs; Offer opportunities for employee engagement.

 Mission: The Brown Foundation, Inc. supports charitable purposes that encourage and assist programs and projects in education, arts and humanities, health and human services, and community service.
-In the area of education, funding is focused on the primary and secondary school levels.
+In the area of education, funding for this technology grant for schools is focused on the primary and secondary school levels.

 Funding Priority: Initiatives that support nontraditional and innovative approaches designed to improve public education within the State of Texas are ideal.
 Also of interest to the foundation are community service projects serving the needs of children and families.